-The Company's operations expose it to a variety of market risks, including the effects of changes in commodity prices and changes in interest rates.
+The Company's operations expose it to a variety of market risks, including the effects of changes in commodity prices.
 As part of its risk management process, the Company began entering into commodity swap transactions through regulated commodity exchanges in February 2020.
-To manage interest rate exposure, the Company has entered into derivative instruments using interest rate swaps.
-The objective of entering into interest rate swaps is to eliminate the variability of cash flows associated with movements in interest rates over the life of the loans.
+The Company does not enter into derivative financial instruments for speculative purposes.
+Changes in fair value of commodity swaps are recognized in earnings.

-The following table represents the approximate amount of realized and unrealized gains (losses) and changes in fair value recognized in earnings on commodity derivative contracts for the fiscal years ended September 30, 2020 and 2019 and the fair value of these derivatives as of September 30, 2020 and 2019 (in thousands):
+The following table represents the approximate amount of realized and unrealized gains (losses) and changes in fair value recognized in earnings on commodity derivative contracts for the fiscal years ended September 30, 2021, 2020 and 2019 and the fair value of these derivatives as of September 30, 2021 and 2020 (in thousands):